mathcp/angular.fm/README.md

 ### Installation

-To run the project is very simple, you just need to download the dependencies, build the CSS and JS files and access your local URL for the project.
+To run this is very simple, you just need to download the dependencies, build the CSS and JS files and access your local URL for the project.

-Before just make sure you have installed the node.js and also the Gulp task runner
+Before it just make sure you have installed the node.js and also the Gulp task runner

 ```sh
 $ npm install